DrakeHooks/CasinoClaim/README.md

 # Get Help
-Gambling can become addicting, if you start feeling addicted, please get help before it affects your life negativly.
+Gambling can become addicting, if you start feeling addicted, please get help before it affects your life negatively.
 Always remember, you are not alone!

 <a href="https://www.ncpgambling.org/help-treatment/"><img src="https://www.ncpgambling.org/wp-content/themes/magneti/assets/build/images/800gamb-logo-header.svg"/></a>